Patagonia SnowDrifter Jacket

 Weather Protection

-To help seal out the elements, the SnowDrifter comes equipped with a full suite of protective features.
-The hood is adjustable via drawcords at the front and back and can be cinched over either a hat or ski helmet.
-The hem can also be pulled tight via adjustments in the pockets (difficult to use with gloves on but easy with bare hands), and an integrated powder skirt adds another barrier should you take a spill or venture into particularly deep powder.
-Finally, the cuffs are generously sized to fit over gloves, which I found much easier to accomplish than with Patagonia’s stiffer PowSlayer jacket.
-That said, I typically prefer to tuck the cuffs under my mittens or gloves, which is easily accomplished with Velcro at the wrists.Patagonia SnowDrifter ski jacket (front hood adjustments)
+It helps that the SnowDrifter is fully seam-taped and comes equipped with watertight zippers and a full suite of protective features.
+Starting at the top, the hood is adjustable at the front and back and can be cinched over either a hat or ski helmet.
+Plus, the laminated visor provided extra security in drizzly weather.
+The hem and integrated powder skirt are both adjustable and add another barrier should you take a spill or venture into particularly deep powder.
+Finally, the cuffs are generously sized to fit over gloves but can also be cinched tight via a Velcro closure to slide underneath gauntlet-style gloves or mittens.

 Breathability